Second Session, 43rd Parliament

 I just want to say very plainly: when we have harmful rhetoric in this chamber that is then broadcast into our communities, as though the member there made a point….
 Let’s be very clear.
 That’s not what the history of this province and this country is, and we cannot get anywhere into the future when the truth does not matter.

 I’m sure that if there are people who are watching, this must be quite triggering for them.
-And I do have to state that the majority of the members in this House would never share those opinions and would ensure that they can do everything in their power to protect British Columbians, and it includes Indigenous People.
+I do have to state that the majority of the members in this House would never share those opinions and would ensure that they can do everything in their power to protect British Columbians, and that includes Indigenous people.
 They are a part of British Columbia.
 They always have been, and they always will be, and nothing is going to change that.

-So the question, which is relevant in the debate here, is whether we are going to choose a path of cooperation, collaboration, clarity or we are going to rely on the same type of rhetoric that the member before me spewed in this House, which was one of conflict, dehumanization, erasure and more conflict — to pit people against each other, to divide our communities, to make us think that somebody is out to get us.
+The question which is relevant in the debate here is whether we are going to choose a path of cooperation, of collaboration, clarity or we are going to rely on the same type of rhetoric that the member before me spewed in this House, which was one of conflict, dehumanization, erasure and more conflict — to pit people against each other, to divide our communities, to make us think that somebody is out to get us.
 There is nobody out here to get us.

 The rights of Indigenous People are constitutionally protected.
 Let that sink in.
 This treaty does not give them special rights.
 They have always been there, and it is our duty to respect those rights, because that is law.
 If we can’t respect law in this chamber, then we do not deserve to be in this House.
 We do not deserve to serve British Columbia when we cannot respect the law of this country.

-The K’ómoks treaty — it’s results of decades of reconciliation, decades of cooperation, collaboration.
-So when the members say, “Well, this is too rushed….”
-It’s 30 years — 30 years of collaboration, of respecting the history of this province, of respecting the peoples who were here before us.
+The K’ómoks treaty — it’s the result of decades of reconciliation, decades of cooperation, collaboration.
+When the members say, “Well, this is too rushed….”
+It’s 30 years — 30 years of collaboration, of respecting the history of this province, of respecting the Peoples who were here before us.
 It’s 30 years, and it’s endorsed by them.
-Who are we to say that that’s not long enough?
+Who are we to say that’s not long enough?

 [11:45 a.m.]

 This treaty act, this treaty specifically, is self-determination in action.
 All Indigenous Peoples in this province deserve to be at the tables when decisions are made about them.
 As I said, treaties provide clarity.
 They define rights, responsibilities, processes.
-They actually reduce the risk of lengthy court battles, costly court battles, and really, they give communities, businesses and governments a stable plan for the future.
+They actually reduce the risk of lengthy court battles, costly court battles.
+And really, they give communities, they give businesses, they give governments….
+They give them a stable plan for the future.

 Everybody has dignity in this country.
 Everyone deserves to be treated with dignity.
 When we have things that are said in this House, the how, which is to harm people, that doesn’t just take away the dignity of some people; it takes the dignity away from everybody — everybody.